www.tagalongalpacas.com

 The best foods for alpacas are healthy green grass (preferably orchard grass and endophyte free soft grasses) and orchard grass hay.
 Good pastures are essential.

-Alpaca Feed:
+Alpaca Supplement:

 Poop Removal:

 Clean up the poop piles every day.
 Take the poop away from the alpaca field.
 Do not pile your poop inside the same field as the alpacas.
 This will minimize the potential for parasite problems and keep flies away in the summer.
+In my opinion, this should be your number one priority - it's that important.

 Shearing: